apache/comdev-site/source/calendars/__index.md

 ## Other Related Events

-In addition to major conferences that have applied for approval with us, there are a wide range of other events which feature Apache projects and technologies.
+In addition to major conferences that have applied for approval with us, there is a wide range of other events which feature Apache projects and technologies.
 A list of upcoming [Apache related Meetups is available][5], powered in part by [this script][6] (patches welcome!).
-Secondly, a crowd-sourced list of related events is maintained as a [Lanyrd Guide][4], and we encourage people to help list Apache project related events there.
+Second, a crowd-sourced list of related events is maintained as a [Lanyrd Guide][4], and we encourage people to help list Apache-project-related events there.

   [1]: mailto:dev@community.apache.org
   [2]: https://www.apache.org/foundation/marks/events.html